yt-project/yt/doc/source/loading_data.rst

 Binary Gadget outputs often have additional fields or particle types that are non-standard from the default Gadget distribution format.
-These can be specified in the call to ``GadgetStaticOutput`` by either supplying one of the sets of field specifications as a string or by supplying a field specification itself.
+These can be specified in the call to ``GadgetDataset`` by either supplying one of the sets of field specifications as a string or by supplying a field specification itself.
 As an example, yt has built-in definitions for ``default`` (the default) and ``agora_unlv``.
 Field specifications must be tuples, and must be